 Vitamins While Fasting | Gummy Vitamins and Fasting | Vitamins and Minerals During Fasting | Drinks that Don’t Break a Fast

+Do Vitamins break a fast?
+Lets find out!
 As people become more inclined towards maintaining their health, they are more than keen to try out different types of intermittent fasting solutions, vitamins, proteins, and mineral supplements.

 But there is an understandable concern on whether it is right to consume vitamins and supplements during the fasting intervals or does taking vitamins breaks a fast.